chrisquince/CLIMBTutorial/complete_example2016.md

 done
 ```

 This is quite complex and slow.
-If you like just copy precomputed files instead:
+If you like just copy the precomputed files instead:

 ```
     cp ~/Data/Map.tar.gz $CONCOCT_EXAMPLE